 One of the library’s most historically important—and entertaining—sections is its collection of exhibitor manuals from the 1940s and 1950s.
 Designed to aid theater operators in marketing and exploiting films, they give an interesting window into the promotional practices of the period.
 Due to their fragile nature, special care must be taken with the manuals, and one-day advance notice is required to inspect them.
 In 2001 the library received a grant to create a digital Internet archive of these works as part of its larger CineFiles project.

 Over 35,000 images are included in the library’s stills collection, documenting films from the Lumière Brothers to contemporary cinema.
 Most are 8” x 10” black-and-white images, in addition to some color and oversize images.
 The stills are not available for loan, but can be consulted at the library.
-Stills can be duplicated for private research use within the parameters of the Fair Use clause of the U.S. Copyright Act; contact PFA Library staff for more information.
-Fees are charged for this service.
+Stills can be duplicated for private research use within the parameters of the Fair Use clause of the US Copyright Act.

 The library’s large poster collection contains items ranging from the early 1900s to the present day.
 Of particular note are several thousand original half-sheets from the 1940s through 1950s promoting American genre films.
 The collection is also strong in international one-sheets from the 1960s, as well as many recent features.
 Due to the posters’ fragile nature and unwieldy size, this collection is housed in offsite storage.
 It is currently accessible by appointment only.